Hazelight/Docs-UnrealEngine-Angelscript/content/getting-started/introduction.md

 * You can also look through the [Examples Folder on Github](https://github.com/Hazelight/UnrealEngine-Angelscript/tree/angelscript-master/Script-Examples/Examples).

+* You can also use the [AngelScript FPS Starter Template](https://github.com/zuru33/UnrealEngine-Angelscript-FpsStarter), which was ported from the C++ FPS starter template.

 # Further Reading
 More documentation is available on this website in the sidebar to the left.